home-assistant/home-assistant.io/source/_posts/2024-11-27-home-assistant-yellow-gets-cm5-support.markdown

 <img src='/images/blog/2024-11-cm5/analytics.png' style='border: 0;box-shadow: none;' alt="In our analytics Pi 4 class hardware is the most used SBC">

 In fact, according to our [opt-in analytics](https://analytics.home-assistant.io/), more people are using Pi 3 hardware than Pi 5 hardware (granted the Pi 5 has only had official support since [February this year](/blog/2024/02/26/home-assistant-os-12-support-for-raspberry-pi-5/)).
 Home Assistant continues to get updates that improve its speed on all hardware, most recently [faster backups](/blog/2024/02/26/home-assistant-os-12-support-for-raspberry-pi-5/#faster-backups) and [reboots](/blog/2024/03/06/release-20243/#home-assistant-boots-twice-as-fast).
 This allows people to keep hardware running longer, and in the end that is our goal 🌎.

 CM4 is not only powerful enough for most users, it also has a long life ahead of it.
 Raspberry Pi has even confirmed that they will **fully support CM4 [until 2034](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000#:~:text=Obsolescence%20Statement)💪,** and will continue to manufacture them.

 ## Other additions to HAOS 14

-While on the topic of newly supported hardware, our release of Home Assistant OS 14 will bring support for not only CM5, but also the Hailo-8 AI accelerator.
+On the topic of newly supported hardware, our release of Home Assistant OS 14 will bring support not only for CM5 but also for the Hailo-8 AI accelerator.
 This is the AI accelerator found in the [Raspberry Pi AI Kit](https://www.raspberrypi.com/documentation/accessories/ai-kit.html) or the even more powerful Raspberry Pi AI HAT+ [released](https://www.raspberrypi.com/news/raspberry-pi-ai-hat/) last month, which is exclusively for the Raspberry Pi 5.
 For those using a Pi 5 they can now offload AI processing, like object or person detection, to this efficient add-on.

 ## Conclusion